 The ultimate fast, sustainable low temperature asphalt

 A range of Low Temperature Asphalts manufactured and supplied to comply with TRL Report 666.
-ULTILOW asphalts embrace proven technology to ensure that the material supplied performs as well as conventional hot asphalts, but with the added benefits of improved workability and allowing earlier opening times to traffic.
+ULTILOW asphalts embrace proven technology to ensure that the material supplied performs as well as conventional hot asphalts, but with the added benefits of 10% average savings in carbon emissions, improved workability and earlier opening times to traffic.

 Tarmac Ultilow technology is available throughout the UK in a wide range of asphalts.
 Find your nearest plant on our map or contact you local Tarmac regional office.